Get ready for your Transfer Orientation session by completing these steps.

 Get the UT Orientation app

 Download the UT Orientation app for info on preparing for orientation and campus resources.
 Once you download the app, you will need to download the guide for the specific orientation program you will be attending (e.g. Transfer Orientation, Spring Orientation, August Orientation).
 During orientation, you can access the up-to-the-minute schedule via the app!
+The orientation app is only available for summer orientation sessions.

 Students with Disabilities